 THE LEGEND OF SLEEPY HOLLOW (1912) American Standard strikes again with a 12 minute version of the Washington Irving story about the Headless Horseman.

 A SPIDER IN THE BRAIN (1912) – An X-ray machine is used to track down a large spider that has burrowed its way into a man’s brain.
-I don’t know if it leaves eggs like in the later Twilight Zone episode or not.

 THE SYSTEM OF DR TARR AND PROFESSOR FEATHER (1912) – 15 minute presentation of the Edgar Allan Poe story about violent inmates taking over an insane asylum, with some masquerading as the institution’s doctors.